How to Paint Ocean with a Step-by-Step Tutorial

 The highlights in the shadow areas will be greyed by adding blue to the mixture.

-Use the lavender or grey shadow color (your choice of color) and highlight the foam with sunlight in a few places.
+2. Highlight the foam patterns with sunlight in a few places.

-Use a medium water color to paint a shadow under the foam that is capping over the top of the transparent wave.
+3. Use a medium water color to paint a shadow under the foam cap that is spilling over the top of the transparent wave.

-The ocean is one of my favorite gifts from God and it's a fun challenge to paint.
+The ocean is one of my favorite creations and it's a fun challenge to paint.

 Painting anything takes practice.
 The more you paint, the better your paintings will be.